b1t00011100/DVLLM-lab/README.md

 pip install flask requests beautifulsoup4

 ### 3. (Optional) Run local LLM
-Ensuer Ollama is running with Mistral (or any other model just change the model in def mistralllm()): ollama run mistral
+Ensuer Ollama is running with Mistral (or any other model just change the model in def mistralllm()):<br>
+ollama run mistral

 ### 4. Run the application